-In a between-subjects design, the total sample is subdivided, either into random or matched groups (whereby it is attempted to keep both groups characteristically similar).
+In a between-subjects design, the total sample is subdivided into two or more groups, either random or matched, whereby it is attempted to keep both groups characteristically similar.
 These are some typical characteristics of the between-subjects design:

 - This design is also typically known as 'pretest-posttest control group design' [3].
-The inclusion of a control group allows for (1) the evaluation of behavioural change related to the mere lapse of time; and, (2) the comparison of attitudinal outcomes [2]. - The between-subjects design also limits learning effects because the groups and interventions are independent.
-However, a significant downside of between-subjects design is the need for larger sample sizes. - The design lets exploring the single vs. additive vs. interactive effects of combining treatments [1].
+The inclusion of a control group allows for (1) the evaluation of behavioural change related to the mere lapse of time; and, (2) the comparison of attitudinal outcomes [2]. - The between-subjects design also limits learning effects because the groups and interventions are independent. - The design lets exploring the single vs. additive vs. interactive effects of combining treatments [1].
 For example, interactive effects are at play when the original effect of nudge 1 is enhanced (or mitigated) when combined with nudge 2.
 Additive effects can be determined if the single effect of nudge 1 remains unchanged when combined with nudge 2.
-Testing nudges in isolation and in combination is the only way to compare the relative effectiveness of the individual nudges and thus determine the most impactful nudge of the intervention.
+Testing nudges in isolation and in combination is the only way to compare the relative effectiveness of the individual nudges and thus determine the most impactful nudging intervention. - On the negative side, a significant downside of between-subjects design is the need for larger sample sizes.